Immanuel424/90-days-of-Python-and-SQL-course-/4_Variables.md

 - **Float** = 10.4, 33.5, 27.4...etc ( Float for any numbers which as decimals in it)
 - **Complex** = 4+2j (Complex is for any expression which ha real and Imaginary Part)

-2 **Boolean**

-Booleans are **True or False type**. whenever we need to do decision making that time we use **Boolean data type**.
+2 **Boolean** --> Booleans are **True or False type**,whenever we need to do decision making that time we use **Boolean data type**.

-3 **String**

-String is one of the data type in python --> Anything which is enclosed with Single/Double coated that we can call it as String
+3 **String**--> String is one of the data type in python --> Anything which is enclosed with Single/Double coated that we can call it as                 String
                 Example -- "Hello World"
                 "Immanuel", "VN2 Data"

 **FOR UNDERSTANDING DATA TYPES WILL SEE ONE EXAMPLE**
 ```